 The most popular low-carb diet is the Atkin’s diet.
 However, this diet was dismissed by many as long as 10 years ago.
 But to this day, many still choose a low-carb diet when they want to lose weight – especially if they want to lose weight quickly.

-Below, we’re discussing the different types of carbohydrates, good vs. bad carbohydrates, how carbs can help you lose weight, and if low-carb diets are worth paying attention to.
+Below, we’re discussing the carbohydrates function, different types of carbohydrates, good vs. bad carbohydrates, how carbs can help you lose weight, and if low-carb diets are worth paying attention to.

 There are three main types of carbohydrates in foods: